beirern/Personal-Website/posts/making-website-first-pass.md

 Copilot helped with making the `.pug` files and switching the endpoints to use `express` + `pug` to serve templates.
 This is now where we are at [now](https://github.com/beirern/Personal-Website/commit/bd719c165f4f00bd99f63a37e63392af8ecff332).

 To tackle the slowness I moved the logic to read blog posts to do it on startup rather than on each endpoint.
-That and the templating sped things up and now we get quite fast loading times of tenths of a milisecond.
+That and the templating sped things up and now we get quite fast loading times of tenths of a millisecond.

 ## Final Thoughts